DanielJean007/RPI_LIRC_NodeJS-Project/README.md

       * To use the script type: `./recordIR name_of_command`
       * After that just follow the instructions that will pop up.
 The expected result is `name_of_command recorded graciously.` That means you'll be set and able to see the new command when typing: `irsend list '' ''`.
-      * If the result is `Couldn't record command.` no data was acquired.
+      * If the result is `Couldn't record command.`, no data was acquired.

-    2.2 - deleteIR
+    * deleteIR
-      This script just manipulates the file where the commands are stored.
+      * This script just manipulates the file where the commands are stored.

-      To use the script type:
+      * To use the script type: `./deleteIR name_of_command`.
-        ./deleteIR name_of_command
 After that just follow the instructions that will pop up.
         - The messages are self explanatory.

-    2.3 - renameIR
+    * renameIR
       This script just manipulates the file where the commands are stored.

       To use the script type: